Texts are not untouchable objects. They are the places where authority, fear, inheritance, and revision become visible enough to contest.

 - Connect inherited texts to contemporary questions of embodiment, power, and intelligence.

 The purpose of this section is not mockery.
 It is disciplined reinterpretation.
-The sacred is not dishonored by scrutiny; only monopolies over meaning are threatened by it.
+The sacred is not dishonored by scrutiny; monopolies over meaning are.